top of page

 But they are also… us.

-Not in the sense that they mimic our behaviors or reflect our values — though they often do.
+Not in the sense that they mimic our behaviors or reflect our values, even though they do.

 And when something in us says I’m not ready to face that,